How to Find More Personal Freedom by Diversifying Your Assets and Location

 These are places where you keep your money and assets.
 They should have competent financial managers and not share financial information on your affairs with other countries.
 They should have no taxation for non-residents.
 You should never keep your assets in a country of which you’re a citizen or a country where you have a residence permit.

 Good investment havens could be Switzerland or Singapore if you’re not a resident there.
-The United Kingdom was also be an option for non-residents, although less so nowadays as despite having world class asset managers they have introduced laws that allows them to confiscate your assets if you can’t explain how they were acquired.
+The United Kingdom was also an option for non-residents, although less so nowadays, as despite having world-class asset managers, they have introduced laws that allow them to confiscate your assets if you can’t explain how they were acquired.
 Keeping your assets separate from your other flags is a crucial part of flag theory.

 Playgrounds

 These are places where you actually spend your time.
 This is the fun part of flag theory.
 You would stay in each for less than 120 days per year to avoid becoming a taxpayer.
-The whole world can be your personal playground provided you stay in each jurisdiction for less than 4 months every year.
-Whatever activities you enjoy you can normally find a location where it’s safe and legal to do the things you want to do.
+The whole world can be your personal playground, provided you stay in each jurisdiction for less than four months every year.
+Whatever activities you enjoy, you can normally find a location where it’s safe and legal to do the things you want to do.

-- Businesses producing income on London or Hong Kong
+• Businesses producing income in London or Hong Kong

-You can keep more of your money and earn more money while travelling the world, visiting exotic locations and making new friends.
+You can keep more of your money and earn more money while traveling the world, visiting exotic locations, and making new friends.

 In the summer you might be in St Tropez or Monte Carlo.

-All the time you feel secure knowing that your assets are safely stashed away in secret locations and nobody can touch them except you.
-Any litigants or ex-spouses won’t stand a chance if you organise your life like this.
+All the time, you feel secure knowing that your assets are safely stashed away in secret locations, and nobody can touch them except you.
+Any litigants or ex-spouses won’t stand a chance if you organize your life like this.

 Discover New Asset Protection Strategies